TimeLog/TimeLogApiSdk/README.md

 It's encouraged to require SSL connections.
 This SDK will enforce it.

+Use the Deploy\TimeLog.ReportingApi.SDK.dll for scaffolding classes for initialization and authentication.

 ### TimeLog Project Transactional API

 Use the transactional API for transferring data to and from TimeLog Project to keep other systems in sync or automatically push updates to TimeLog Project.